'''

 `url <https://ecgwaves.com/topic/ekg-ecg-leads-electrodes-systems-limb-chest-precordial/>`_

-for the relevant explantion about the relationships between leads I and II
+for the relevant explanation about the relationships between leads I and II

 and the limb leads.